 It is estimated that 15% of girls/young women and 5% of boys/young men experience some sexual abuse before the age of 16 ( Infographics | CSA Centre) the SSCP Child Sexual Abuse Strategy 2023-2026 highlights our commitment to identify and respond to child sexual abuse appropriately whilst listening to children.

-Please note that resources shared this week are in addition to your mandatory safeguarding training requirement.
-Multi-agency training for child sexual abuse and harmful sexual behaviours will also be available soon via the SSCP Training Programme.
+Please note that resources shared here are in addition to your mandatory safeguarding training requirement.
+Multi-agency training for child sexual abuse is also be promoted and available via the SSCP Training Programme.